Adult Psychological Therapy

 People come to see a psychologist for a range of different reasons - sometimes they come for help with a specific problem that is getting in the way of them living their life, whilst at other times they use therapy as a kind of a mental wellbeing check.
 In our busy lives, it can be extremely valuable to take time to check-in with ourselves and keep ourselves on track.

-The range of difficulties we work with includes:
+The range of difficulties worked with includes:

 -